Syllo/nvtop/README.markdown

 # make DESTDIR="/your/install/path" install
 ```

-If you use **conda** as environment manager and encounter an error while building nvtop, try `conda deactivate` before invoking `cmake`.
+If you use **conda** as environment manager and encounter an error while building NVTOP, try `conda deactivate` before invoking `cmake`.

-The build system supports multiple build type (e.g. -DCMAKE_BUILD_TYPE=RelWithDebInfo):
+The build system supports multiple build types (e.g. -DCMAKE_BUILD_TYPE=RelWithDebInfo):

-* Release: Binary without debug information
+* Release: Binary without debug info
-* RelWithDebInfo: Binary with debug information
+* RelWithDebInfo: Binary with debug info
 * Debug: Compile with warning flags and address/undefined sanitizers enabled (for development purposes)

 Troubleshoot
 ------------

 - The plot looks bad:
-  - Verify that you installed the wide character version of the NCurses library (libncurses**w**5-dev for Debian / Ubuntu), clean the build directory
-    and restart the build process.
+  - Verify that you installed the wide character version of the ncurses library (libncurses**w**5-dev for Debian / Ubuntu), clean the build directory and restart the build process.
 - **Putty**: Tell putty not to lie about its capabilities (`$TERM`) by setting the field ``Terminal-type string`` to ``putty`` in the menu
   ``Connection > Data > Terminal Details``.

 License
 -------

-Nvtop is licensed under the GPLV3 license or any later version.
+NVTOP is licensed under the GPLv3 license or any later version.
 You will find a copy of the license inside the COPYING file of the repository or
-at the gnu website <[www.gnu.org/licenses/](http://www.gnu.org/licenses/)>.
+at the GNU website <[www.gnu.org/licenses/](http://www.gnu.org/licenses/)>.